18F/state-worker-app-concept/concept.md

 The rules, requirements, and actions people need to take to qualify and receive benefits from public assistance programs are inherently complicated.
 Improving the experiences people have as they interface with these programs is also a very complex undertaking.
 The client experience should be thought of as a number of constituent parts that can be addressed separately as part of an incremental improvement strategy.

+**Applying to programs should   be easy enough that a parent can apply with one hand on their phone while rocking their baby to sleep.**

 ## Design research

 Research into the experiences people have before, during, and after applying, receiving, and using benefits helps us understand how we should design the systems they will interact with.
 This research should be ongoing, but we also need to utilize research that has already been conducted.
 There has already been quite a bit of thoughtful design research that provides great insight and is available today.
 While not nearly comprehensive, these reports provide a great jumping-off point.